How to Become a History Teacher: Best Online Teaching Degree Options

 - Note specific enrollment requirements.
 For example, some schools require that students pass the initial Praxis exam, prior to acceptance into an education program.

 - Explore the different majors and possible complementary minor programs that are available.
 Some schools may require you to major in history, others in education.
 In some instances, you will gain a dual major in both history and education.
+Determine if you will need an online teaching degree or teaching certification.

 Tip: A popular path for a secondary history teacher is to complete an undergraduate major in history, and then pursue a master's in curriculum and instruction, in order to gain the necessary teaching components for licensure.